Sometimes I struggle to get up in the mornings. The hope is gone.

 Too much ignoring or questioning leads to inaction.

 Inaction leads to despair and despair is the easy way out.
-Despair is a luxury my white skin, university education and relative financial security can afford.
-A luxury millions of others can not indulge in.
+Despair is a luxury my white skin, university education and relative financial security can afford: A privilege millions of others can not indulge in.
 Despair gives us permission to give in.

 People whose lives are at stake can’t stop.
 Their very survival depends on being awake to the world around them.